The COVID-19 vaccine is the best way to protect yourself, your family, and the community–

 - North Carolina does not require an identification card, like a driver’s license, to be vaccinated.
 Some employers or health care providers could request ID, but it is not required by the state.

 - You can provide verbal consent.
 Written consent is not generally required, but some providers may require or request written consent.

-Pregnant and breastfeeding women may choose to receive the Pfizer or Moderna COVID-19 vaccines.
+Pregnant and breastfeeding women may choose to receive the Pfizer, Moderna, or Johnson & Johnson COVID-19 vaccines.
 Pregnant women can talk with their doctors before making the choice.
 You do not need to take a pregnancy test before you get your vaccine.
 Women who are breastfeeding may also choose to get vaccinated.
 The vaccine is not thought to be a risk to a baby who is breastfeeding.
 Additional information can be found here for the Pfizer and Moderna vaccines.